-My child attends an independent school - how do I apply to move them to a state-funded school?
+My child attends an independent school - how do I apply to move them to a state school?

 Information on how to apply for a school place is not automatically sent to children attending school in the independent sector.
 Parents must apply through their home Local Authority for secondary transfer.
-Parents resident in West Sussex can apply online at www.westsussex.gov.uk/admissions or if this is not possible, telephone 03330 142 903 to request a paper form.
-The application deadline is 31 October 2020.
+All West Sussex parents should apply for a school online by using the Parent Portal, details of which can be found on the admissions pages of the WSCC website, or if this is not possible telephone 03330 142 903 to request a paper form.
+When you submit your application online you will receive an email confirming the order of preferences on your application as confirmation that your application has been received.
+The application deadline is 31 October 2023.